 Caterpillars in Your Yard and Garden

-Pale tussock moth caterpillars (Halysidota tessellaris) are present from early summer to fall.
-They produce two generations per year.
+Hag moths caterpillars (Phobetron pithecium) are present in summer and fall.
+They produce one generation per year.

 About the family